Bayesian estimation for a parametric Markov Renewal model applied to seismic data: Bayesian analysis

 \subsection{Elicitation of the hyperparameters}

-In this section we focus our attention on the prior of $ (\th_{ij} , \a_{ij})$, for $i,j$ fixed.
-Following an approach developed in \cite{Bousquet}, we provide a marginal prior distribution $\pi_{3;i,j}$ for the shapes $\a_{ij}$ along with a statistical justification of the choice of the generalized inverse Gamma prior.
+In this section we focus our attention on the prior of $ ( \a_{ij},\th_{ij})$, for fixed $i,j$.
+Adapting the approach developed by Bousquet to our situation, we give a statistical justification of the prior introduced in Subsection~\ref{subsec:3.1}.
 An interpretation of the hyperparameters is also provided.

-First of all, for the sake of clarity, let us drop the indices $i,j$ in the notations and quantities introduced in the previous section.
-Suppose now that a vector of historical dataset $\bold{x}_{-m} = (x_{-m},\ldots , x_{-1})$ is available, i.e. a past ``historical dataset'' of $m$ sojourn times in state $i$ followed by a visit to state $j$.
-Moreover, let us accept to use as prior density for $(\a, \theta)$ its posterior density given $\bold{x}_{-m}$, when we start from the improper prior: